Project

 1. Problem Validation

-I began by going deep into the real-world onboarding and adoption challenges facing SaaS teams.
+We began by going deep into the real-world onboarding and adoption challenges facing SaaS teams.
 I conducted over 80 qualitative interviews with product managers, CS leaders, growth marketers, and designers across various industries and company sizes.

 These conversations revealed a persistent pattern: despite investments in onboarding tools and redesigns, users were still getting stuck.
 They didn’t just need instructions, they needed intelligent guidance that aligned with their goals and context.